Ubuntu version history: Ubuntu 12.04 LTS (Precise Pangolin)

-Ubuntu 12.04 LTS (Precise Pangolin) is Canonical's 16th release of Ubuntu and its fourth long-term support (LTS) release, released on 26 April 2012.
+Ubuntu 12.04 LTS (Precise Pangolin) is the fourth long-term support (LTS) version of Ubuntu, released on 26 April 2012.
 It is named after the pangolin anteater.
-While previous LTS releases have been supported for three years for the desktop version and five years for the server version, this release was supported for five years for both versions, and support ended on 28 April 2017.
+The support period for the desktop version was increased to five years from three years to match the server version with this release, ending on 28 April 2017.
 Canonical continued to offer extended security maintenance to Advantage customers for an additional two years.

 Changes in this release include cutting the startup time for the Ubuntu Software Center by around 10 seconds, refinements to Unity that included the removal of the "window dodge" feature that made desktop panels hide from windows, and a new head-up display (HUD) feature that allows hot key searching for application menu items from the keyboard, without needing the mouse.
 Shuttleworth claimed that the HUD will ultimately replace menus in Unity applications.
 This release also switched the default media player from Banshee back to Rhythmbox and dropped the Tomboy note-taking application along with the supporting Mono framework.
 It also shipped with IPv6 privacy extensions, a feature introduced in 11.10, turned on by default.

 Jesse Smith of DistroWatch reviewed that while many people had questioned Ubuntu's direction, he felt that the "puzzle pieces, which may have been underwhelming individually, have come together to form a whole, clear picture."
 He wrote that Unity had grown to maturity, was non-traditional but attractive thanks to the HUD feature and reducing mouse travel, while criticizing its lack of flexibility, unsatisfactory performance in a virtual machine, and the HUD not working in many applications like LibreOffice.